 STEVE INSKEEP, HOST:

 PRINCE FIELDER: It's tough, you know.
-You've got to hit a round ball with a round bat square, you know, and if they're touch pitches, it's hard to do it.
+You've got to hit a round ball with a round bat - square, you know.
+And if they're making tough pitches, it's hard to do it.

 BUSTER POSEY: Pitching and defense.

 BRUCE BOCHY: Pitching and defense.

 PESCA: That theory, advanced by - in order - catcher Buster Posey, who hit the Giants' go-ahead home run in the sixth; Jeremy Affeldt, who sat down five consecutive Tigers, to preserve a tie; and lastly, manager Bruce Bochy, who just might have had the most tactically pristine World Series in modern history.
 But the Tigers, and their fans, when they found the score tied at three late, did not stop believing.

 (SOUNDBITE OF SONG DURING BASEBALL GAME)